 • params (object, optional) — Configuration parameters:

-• batch_size (int, default: 2) — Number of sequences processed per batch, maximum 2
+• batch_size (int, default: 2) — Maximum number of items processed per request

-• max_sequence_len (int, default: 768) — Maximum allowed length of a single protein sequence
+• max_sequence_len (int, default: 768) — Maximum number of amino acid residues per chain in a sequence

 • max_n_multimers (int, default: 4) — Maximum number of chains allowed in a multimer sequence